dexset/descore/doc/des/il/image.md

 if `N>1` image can be created from `Image!(N-1)`

 `this( in Image!(N-1) img, size_t dim=N-1 )` - `dim` is dimension that replaced by 1,
-data copies as is by linear.
+data will be copied as is.

 ##### properties: